DurhamRegion

 The work focused on homepage hierarchy, service request entry points, payment paths, mobile behavior, and reusable UI patterns.

-A calmer way into civic services.
+A more direct way into civic services.

 The redesign shifted the page from a search-heavy municipal landing page into a resident task hub with three obvious starting points.